Vowel harmony: Features of vowel harmony

 In many languages, vowels can be said to belong to particular sets or classes, such as back vowels or rounded vowels.
 Some languages have more than one system of harmony.
 For instance, Altaic languages are proposed to have a rounding harmony superimposed over a backness harmony.

 Even among languages with vowel harmony, not all vowels need to participate in the vowel conversions; these vowels are termed neutral.
 Neutral vowels may be opaque and block harmonic processes or they may be transparent and not affect them.
 Intervening consonants are also often transparent.

 Finally, languages that do have vowel harmony often allow for lexical disharmony, or words with mixed sets of vowels even when an opaque neutral vowel is not involved.
 Van der Hulst & van de Weijer (1995) point to two such situations: polysyllabic trigger morphemes may contain non-neutral vowels from opposite harmonic sets and certain target morphemes simply fail to harmonize.
 Many loanwords exhibit disharmony.
 For example, Turkish vakit, ('time' [from Arabic waqt]); *vakıt would have been expected.
+Other examples from Finnish include olympialaiset ('Olympic games') and sekundäärinen ('secondary') which have both front and back vowels.
+In standard Finnish, these words are pronounced as they are spelled, but many speakers intuitively apply vowel harmony – olumpialaiset, and sekundaarinen or sekyndäärinen.